Contemporary Moral Dilemmas:

 There will be three in-class exams, the two during the semester each worth 25% of your course grade, and the cumulative final exam worth 30% of your course grade.
 There will also be a paper, to be completed in two drafts, worth 20% of your course grade.
 The in-class exams will consist primarily of short answer and multiple-choice questions.
 However, all make-up exams will be primarily long-essay.
 The exams will cover both lectures and assigned readings (material in lectures and assigned readings will not always overlap).
 All exams are closed book/closed note.
 The paper must be approx. 7 - 8 pages in length, and will be described in more detail later.
 There is also one required extra-credit assignment.

 The course grades will initially be determined according to the standard scale, i.e., 90-100% = A, 80-89% = B, 70-79% = C, 60-69% = D, 59% and below = F, and then may be modified as follows: Course grades might be curved, but, if so, the curve would not be such that any student's grade is lowered.
 Such factors as improvement over the length of the course, class participation, etc., may be taken into consideration, especially where doing so may improve a borderline grade.
-You must complete all course assignments (including all exams and both drafts of the paper) to receive a passing grade (i.e., a grade other than F, NC or U).
+You must complete all course assignments (namely all exams, both drafts of the paper and the extra-credit assignment) to receive a passing grade (i.e., a grade other than F, NC or U).

 If you miss class, for whatever reason, it is your responsibility to get class notes from another student.
 Missed assignments can be made up, and absences excused, only if an appropriate excuse, e.g., illness requiring medical attention, participation in certain university-sponsored events, dangerous weather, etc., is provided.
 If you miss an assignment due date, you must notify me within one week of either the due date or the cessation of a medically documented persistent vegetative state in order to make up the assignment.
 An unexcused late assignment will be dropped 2/3 of a letter grade per day it is late.
 For every five unexcused absences or partial absences, your course grade will be dropped by a letter grade.
-During class, remember to turn cell phones off and to put them away.
+Remember to turn cell phones off and to put them away during class.
+Neither lectures nor class materials may be posted on the internet or otherwise published.
 Finally, be sure you are familiar with all university policies described in the UL Lafayette Undergraduate Bulletin and Code of Student Conduct.
 All assignments for this class must be completed individually, and any instance of academic dishonesty on any assignment will be sufficient to fail the course.

 Students needing academic accommodations for a disability must first be registered with the Office of Disability Services (ODS) to verify the disability and to establish eligibility for accommodations.
 Students may call 337-482-5252 or visit the ODS office in the Conference Center/Agnes Edwards Hall, room 126.
 Once registered, students should then schedule an appointment with the professor to make appropriate arrangements.